oceanspace/oceanspace.github.io/about.md

 ---
 layout: page
 title: About
-description: about
+description: Thoughts about our planet and data
 ---
-# About page
+# header

-This page tells you a little bit about me.
+text